Are you sure you want to log out?

 In 2018 alone, over 17 million people were diagnosed with cancer.
 And in spite of more advanced forms of cancer treatment, 9.6 million died in 2018 because of cancer.

 Cancer is the second leading cause of death globally, accounting for one out of every six deaths.
 This is why it is important to be informed about what causes cancer, what forms of cancer treatment are effective, and how cancer can be prevented.

 But what exactly is cancer?
 Cancer is a disease that causes the cells in the body to grow abnormally, and reproduce uncontrollably.
-In addition, the cancer cells can infect other organs, spreading cancer throughout the body.
+In addition, without proper cancer treatment, cells can infect other organs, spreading cancer throughout the body.

 Cancer usually starts in one part of the body, and over time it can grow and spread to other organs in a process called metastasis.

 This is why early detection is key when it comes to cancer treatment, since the risk of dying from cancer is lower if it can be found and treated immediately.